qeftser/408-5.2-bsu/README.md

 ### Semantic HTML

-    The content is still not very accessible — report on what happens when you try to navigate it using a keyboard.
-    Can you update the article text to make it easier for screen reader users to navigate?
-    The navigation menu part of the site (wrapped in <div class="nav"></div>) could be made more accessible by putting it in a proper HTML semantic element.
-Which one should it be updated to?
-Make the update.

-Note: You'll need to update the CSS rule selectors that style the tags to their proper equivalents for the semantic headings.
-Once you add paragraph elements, you'll notice the styling looks better.

 The tab order is able to move to most of the links and references, but not through any of the text.
 This results in a weird sort of jumping around that results in a bad experience on the web site.
 I also noticed that the tab selection misses the comment box, which is not very accessible as a result.